LinkedIn for enterprise helps you to gain reputation, create a meaningful network and gather insider expertise from well-known industry experts.

 6.Create sponsored ads to further promote your brand and products.

-LinkedIn company page
+1. Create LinkedIn company page for your Business

 The above list of LinkedIn for Business Everything You Need to Know is significant when it comes to LinkedIn marketing.
 Firstly, having a company page helps potential customers learn more about your business, brand, products, services and job opportunities.
 To create a LinkedIn company page, you’ll need a personal LinkedIn account and a verified email address.
 LinkedIn guides you through the steps of creating a company page, and if you have questions, you can always visit LinkedIn’s help page.
 Once you’ve created your page, you can start editing it.